 Basic Canyoneering Gear Kit (PPE: Personal Protection Equipment)

-Sign-up for a class and you’ll receive a 10% discount code to use on this purchase!
+Sign-up for a class and you’ll receive a 10% discount and free shipping on this purchase!

 PPE included in this ‘Basic Canyoneering Gear Kit’